Desk or bench Vice

 thingiverse

-The source for this vice (I'm in Australia, and we call them vice and not vise) was a good starting point.
-There were several things about it, tat just didn't make any sense to me, so I re-modelled it into something that made better sense. - I had to widen the mounting gap, as the bench I wanted to clamp it to was too wide for the current gap. - I removed the angle from the mounting section, as it was a bad design and crated a weak point in the vice.
-There would have been unnecessary stress due to its length.
-I made it square, so it fits to the bench better and removes the stress point. - For some reason (that I cannot fathom) the thread for the mounting clamp was supplied separately, creating something extra to print, and then you had to glue it in to place.
-I embedded the nut into the base stl file, so that it prints with the base of the vice.
-One less piece to print, and no gluing necessary. - I altered the design of the main screw, to be more like a traditional vice, plus this allows the screw to be printed with way less support structure.
-I flattened the sides so the threads touch the bed.
-This needs to be printed horizontally, because if you print it vertically, it has no strength as the layers don't run the full length of the screw. - I shortened the clamping screw to suit the thickness of the bench that I am mounting the vice to.
-It keeps the screw short an snug and doesn't hang down below the vice.
-I supplied a longer screw too, in case you need to mount the vice to a thinner bench top. - I modified the clamp screw so it too can be printed horizontally with very little supports.
-Also giving it more strength (as the layers will run the length of the screw). - I removed some spacing on the upper part of the clamp section, as I used some 3 mm neoprene rubber so the vice doesn't mark the underside of the bench, and the rubber will help it mount tighter without slipping. - I used the same neoprene rubber on the jaws of the vice. - I also use a it on the end/tip of the clamping screw.
-I strongly suggest that you print the parts as they appear in the slicer.
-This will provide the best layer strength.
-I initially printed the jaw as it was supplied, but the bits that wrap around the sliding rail are very weak due the the small amount of layer structure.
-If you do the vice up a little tight, these will break off (they did for me).
-Depending on the layer height you use, you will need to sand the surfaces that rub together.
-It will make the vice function a lot better.
-I don't intend this vice to do any hard work, it's only for light work and holding my models for drilling or gluing or light sanding.
-But it's amazing how often it comes in handy.
-I printed the base and jaw at .2 with 45% fill I printed the screws at .15 with 50% fill.
-The 3 mm neoprene rubber, I bought from Clark Rubber.
+I'm in Australia, where we call them vices, not vises, and that's where my journey started.
+The source material was a good foundation, but several things just didn't make sense to me, so I re-designed it into something more sensible.
+To begin with, the mounting gap had to be widened since the bench I wanted to clamp onto was too wide for the current gap.
+Next, I removed the angle from the mounting section because it was a bad design that created a weak point in the vice, leading to unnecessary stress due to its length.
+I replaced it with a square shape that fits better on the bench and eliminates the stress point.
+I also noticed that the thread for the mounting clamp was supplied separately, which meant an extra piece to print and then glue into place.
+To simplify things, I embedded the nut into the base STL file so it prints with the base of the vice, eliminating the need for gluing.
+The main screw design was altered to resemble a traditional vice, allowing the screw to be printed with minimal support structure.
+The sides were flattened to ensure the threads touch the bed.
+This requires printing horizontally because if done vertically, the layers don't run the full length of the screw, resulting in weakness.
+To suit my specific needs, I shortened the clamping screw for mounting onto a standard bench thickness.
+A longer screw is included for those who may need to mount their vice on a thinner top.
+I further modified the clamp screw to be printed horizontally with minimal supports, giving it more strength as the layers run along its length.
+The spacing in the upper part of the clamp section was reduced since I used 3 mm neoprene rubber to prevent marking the underside of the bench and ensure a tighter fit without slipping.
+The same neoprene rubber is applied to the jaws of the vice and also to the end/tip of the clamping screw for added durability.
+It's highly recommended to print the parts as they appear in the slicer for optimal layer strength.
+Initially, I printed the jaw as it was supplied, but the bits wrapping around the sliding rail are very weak due to insufficient layer structure.
+If you tighten the vice too much, these will break off (they did for me).
+Depending on your chosen layer height, you'll need to sand the surfaces that rub together for smoother operation.
+This vice is not intended for heavy-duty use but rather for light work like holding models for drilling or gluing or light sanding.
+Yet, it often comes in handy.
+For my prints, I used a .2 mm layer height with 45% fill for the base and jaw, and .15 mm with 50% fill for the screws.
+The 3 mm neoprene rubber was sourced from Clark Rubber.

 With this file you will be able to print Desk or bench Vice with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Desk or bench Vice.